cylleneus/cylleneus/README.rst

 In no particular order...

-* functionality for incremental indexing and user-specifiable subcorpora
+* functionality for incremental indexing
-* CLI matching functionality of shell
 * fix ordering of matches in results based on available metadata
 * improve morphological annotation matching: at indexing, tokens should indicate _only_ a form's variance from the base (lemma's) morphology; for searching, 'bald' annotation queries need to generate tokens capturing all possible variations for a given part of speech (see ``morphology.from_leipzig``, ``analysis.filtering.AnnotationFilter``)
 * fix CTS sourcing for multi-line results